|By Joost Witte

 method: accept only what is clear without doubt, split

-difficulties, go from simple to complex and verify.
+difficulties, go from simple (a preoccupation shared with others) to complex and verify.

 nothing more than what he had transferred from Zarlino.